jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

 I update the values to make it pass

-How to Remove an item from a dictionary
+How to remove an item from a dictionary
 ---------------------------------------

 I can remove an item from a dictionary with the `pop <https://docs.python.org/3/library/stdtypes.html#dict.pop>`_ method.
 It deletes the ``key`` and ``value`` from the dictionary and returns the ``value``